 Guayaquil Walking Map:

 In this map you will find all the places you should visit in Guayaquil.
-If you are thinking about taking a free walking tour of Guayaquil this might come handy.
+If you are thinking about taking a panoramic tour of Guayaquil this might come handy.

 The Firefighter museum (Museo del Bombero): In 1896 the city of Guayaquil burned in a major fire.
 A group of Guayaquileans formed what would become the Benemérito Cuerpo de Bomberos Guayaquil.
 The original firehouse turned-museum houses a collection of fire trucks and rescued equipment dating back to 1774.
 You can see how technological advancements and safety has evolved within the context of the history of the city.
 It is a great place to keep the children amazed while providing some great historical information.
 The museum is open from Tuesday to Sunday from 10:00AM to 5:00PM with an entry cost of $0.75/adult and $0.25/child.